 The online reputation of the company is good overall.
 There are only two complaints on the Better Business Bureau website which give Blooom a rating of A-.

 Some Reddit users do report problems with Blooom, with one even mentioning that the management platform actually caused their profits to decline.

 Of course, investing can be a gamble, and specific outcomes for some customers may be poor due to their set risk tolerance and account balances.

 Final Review: Is Blooom Worth It?

 Blooom is overall a good choice for hassle-free investing.
 When it comes to retirement, it is never too early to start saving.
-The fact that Blooom handles the difficult aspect of investing for retirement makes Bloom a good choice for many investors.
+The robo investor handles the difficult aspect of investing for retirement, making Blooom a good choice for many investors.